Plugin Management

 2. Select All Users under Plugin Availability for any plugin you want your admin users to be able to activate.

-It is better to set plugins to All Users so your users can activate plugins they want to use rather than use Auto-Activate (All Users).
+It’s recommended to set plugins to All Users, so your users can activate the tools they need.
+Avoid using Auto-Activate (All Users) unless necessary.

 3. Click Update Options at the bottom of the page.